tomberek/mcm/manual/iv.md

  permanently to deprive the person robbed of the use and benefit of the property.

---LSQP--Note: If the robbery was committed with a firearm, add the
+[Note: If the robbery was committed with a firearm, add the

- following element--RSQP--
+ following element]